 Parameter passing.
-Up to 12 words of parameters are passed in registers R0 to R11.
+Up to 6 words of parameters are passed in registers %00 to %05.
 Any further parameters are passed on the stack.
-For a function, or a procedure with a single out parameter, the result is passed out in register R0.
+For a function, or a procedure with a single out parameter, the result is passed out in register %00.

 The call instruction.
-M1750 Ada uses the SJS instruction to call a subprogram.
-The link is passed on the stack.
+ERC32 Ada uses the call instruction to call a subprogram.

 Subprogram entry.
 For subprogram entry, the compiler generates code to establish a new stack frame.
 This may include code to check for stack overflow.
 The compiler is able to recognize several special cases where the worst-case code can be improved.
-In particular, for "leaf" subprograms that have no need for stack frame data, the stack frame is completely eliminated and the code to set up the frame, and remove it on exit, is not generated.
+In particular, for leaf subprograms that have no need for a stack frame data, the stack frame is completely eliminated and the code to set up the frame, and remove it on exit, is not generated.